shammika1/SYOS-POS-System/README.md

 # SYOS-POS System

-Extract all the zip folders into one main directory and open as a solution
+Copy all the folders into one main directory and open as a solution using Visual Studio